waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **COUNTER**: Impassable.
 Interact to talk.
 - **PC**: Impassable.
 Interact to access Storage.
 - **WATERFALL**: Passable with HM07 Waterfall.
 Allows vertical ascent/descent.
 - Status: Route 27 (West).
-Surfing west from (24, 6) to reach New Bark Town.
+At the bridge/dock (18, 10).
+Surfing west to New Bark Town.